UMassQIS/QNumericsSchool/curriculum.md

 **Stefan Krastanov**: CS and Physics professor at University of Massachusetts Amherst, lead of the [`QuantumClifford.jl`](https://github.com/Krastanov/QuantumClifford.jl) project and of the NSF Center for Quantum Networks virtual testbed

 **Katharine Hyatt**: Core Julia developer, past scientist at AWS quantum information science division, and past member of the Flatiron institute

+**Andy Goldschmidt**: Postdoc at the University of Chicago, expert on optimal control algorithms for quantum technology.

+**Raye Kimmerer**: Former Master's student in MIT Julia lab.